felloz/clientes_crud/README.md

 ### Setup

-**_NOTE_** The next step its only to generate the database and table through Script.
-The database can be generated with the script or just you can look for it in the `helpers` folder
+**_NOTE_** The next step wasn't tested  so if you have some troubles just skip  it and find a database copy in the Database folder.

 1. First Config the DB Connection in the file helpers\create_database.php: